DNDR21/LYRICS-FINDER/README.md

 This program to find music lyrics uses Genius|Song Lyrics & Knowledege Lyrics

-This program to find music lyrics uses /sdcard/Download/
+This program to find music lyrics uses /sdcard/Lyrics/

 This program was written in Python GUI / Kivy language

-#*soon the application will be with you*#
+soon the application will be with you

-New Version

-#display of downloaded items is set#
+display of downloaded items is set